-For the majority of retailers’ industrial placements and summer internships you need to be in your penultimate year of study and on track for a 2.1, although some retailers may accept a 2.2 depending on the placement.
+For the majority of retailers’ industrial placements and summer internships you need to be in your penultimate year of study and on track for a 2.1, although some retailers may accept a 2.2.
 In most cases, retailers will accept candidates with any degree subject; however, for some roles they may have subjects that they prefer.

 An overview of retail management work experience

 Retail management industrial placements are common among large retailers such as Aldi and John Lewis Partnership.
 These will give you an in-depth experience of the role, which will be appealing to employers.

 - Find out what retail management involves and which skills you need to become a graduate retail manager

 Buying is a popular area of retail so having previous work experience in buying will work in your favour when applying for a buying graduate scheme.
 TJX Europe (TK Maxx) typically offers industrial placements, while Marks & Spencer has previously offered an internship in buying.

 The degree subject requirements for buying work experience opportunities tend to vary among retailers; while some may not specify a subject, others may prefer students from analytical or numerical backgrounds.
 Remember that any work experience in a retail environment will enable you to get an idea of things that buyers need to think about, such as what products customers want and when.

 TJX Europe (TK Maxx) offers an industrial placement in merchandising and buying, while Marks & Spencer has previously run a summer internship in merchandising.